lge07/srs_dictionary/README.md

 - Searches for Part-of-Speech (in `{}`), and more information (in `()`).
 - Replaces POS and meta along with the spaces surrounding to get the actual English phrase.
 - If `self.singleletter` is in the text, well, then search for and remove everything but the letter
-- Otherwise, split by parenthesis, and look for what's closest to the pinyin in `/` because that's the simplified chinese.
+- Otherwise, split by parenthesis, and look for what's simplified using the `hanzidentifier` library.
 Add to the list.

 ## Dictionary Class
 The dictionary class is an attempt to contain and organise the definitions, and provide means of accessing a definition.